willief/ntracking/README.md

 ### 2. Cron Job Setup

-- The setup script will add the following entry to your crontab
+- The setup script will add the following entry to your crontab with the option to add a second to also automate graph creation.

 ```bash
   */10 * * * * /bin/bash $(HOME)/.local/share/safe/tools/Rewards_plotting/resources.sh >> $(HOME)/.local/share/safe/tools/Rewards_plotting/resources.log 2>&1